mario1027/Beamdiameter/README.md

-# Beamdiameter: Software for Laser Beam Characterization
+# Beamdiameter: Software for Laser Beam Profile Analysis

 Beamdiameter is an open-source and free software designed for laser beam characterization.
 Based on the ISO-11146 standard, Beamdiameter offers a flexible and powerful platform for efficiently and accurately analyzing laser beam profiles.